 - 1. Enroll as an occasional or special student and complete one course (or more) on the Richmond campus, offered by Bethany and taught by a Bethany instructor. - 2.
-Participate in one of the intensives, on-site classes, or travel seminars, taught by a Bethany instructor. - 3.
-Invite a Bethany faculty member to lead a seminar or workshop in your area of the country. - 4.
+Participate in any course taught by a Bethany instructor. - 3.
+Take an intensive Brethren Academy course taught on the Bethany Seminary campus. - 4.
 The online classes of Bethany and the Susquehanna Valley Ministry Center taught by Bethany faculty offer increasing possibilities for TRIM students.